noveogroup-amorgunov/docker-compose-postgres/README.md

     - ./postgres-initdb.sh:/docker-entrypoint-initdb.d/init.sh
 ```

-Now run command `docker-compose up` or `docker-compose up -d` to run container as process.
+Run command `docker-compose up` or `docker-compose up -d` to run container as process.
 To stop container run `docker-compose down`.

+Now you can work with database using follow connection url: `postgres://events:events@localhost:5436/events-api`.

 ### Solutions for possible problems